anushreejha/VerbToneAI/README.md

 When you wish to exit the program, just say *"bye"* or *"talk to you later"* to Galena and she will wish you and the program will quit.

-## From the Creator
+## A Small Note

 Thank you for interacting with Galena!
-Please keep in mind, an error may arise due to poor network connection sometimes, so try to ensure a stable connection while using this program.
-In case of any queries, suggestion or requests, please feel free to reach out.
+Please keep in mind, the program doesn't always deliver the expected results in case of any internet issues so kindly be patient and re-run the program if any issue occurs.

 #### <p align="right"> *~Anushree Jha* </p>